LiliMeng/BQ_Amazon/README.md

 Emphasize the selective model:
 Deployed three iterative versions of NOMI Forecast models to RBC (the biggest bank in Canada) which used by millions of users daily as the leading researcher.
 Our NOMI model wins Best Use of AI for Customer Experience at The Digital Banker Digital CX Awards 2023.

-### Conclusion

-When answering questions about "Customer Obsession" at Amazon, focus on showing how you put customers at the center of your decisions and actions.
-Provide concrete examples where your customer-focused approach led to tangible benefits for the customer and the company.
-Demonstrating your commitment to understanding and solving customer problems will resonate strongly in an Amazon interview.

 ### 4. Amazon Leadership Principle: Have Backbone; Disagree and Commit

 **"Have Backbone; Disagree and Commit"** is one of Amazon's key leadership principles, which emphasizes the importance of speaking up, respectfully challenging decisions when you disagree, and fully committing to the final decision once it’s made—even if it wasn’t your preferred outcome.